bjin96/ssl-pollen-detection/README.md

 ## Installation

-Please install the necessary python packages via pip, i.e. like so:
+Clone the repository and install the necessary python packages via pip, i.e. like so:

 ```commandline
 pip install -r requirements.txt